 - Ultimate Ninjas Indianapolis (Noblesville): Ninja Warrior style gym for kids and grownups.

-- Skip & Alex Lange Innovation Center at Camp Belzer (Lawrence): Climbing, archery, ropes, and a robotics lab.
+- Skip & Alex Lange Innovation Center at Camp Belzer (Lawrence): Climbing, archery, ropes and a robotics lab.

-- Wright’s Gymnastics / NinjaZone (Multiple Locations): Bounce houses, trampolines, gymnastics, and ninja fun.
+- Wright’s Gymnastics / NinjaZone (multiple locations): Bounce houses, trampolines, gymnastics and ninja fun.

-- Skateland Roller Rink (Indianapolis): Classic skating, open skate, games, and snacks.
+- Skateland Roller Rink (Indianapolis): Classic skating, open skate, games and snacks.

-- Ice Skating in Indianapolis
+- Ice Skating in Indianapolis.

-- Indy Stars Gymnastics Preschool Open Play
+- Indy Stars Gymnastics Preschool Open Play.

 Nature Centers

-- Holliday Park Nature Center (Indianapolis): White River Water Table, Music of the Wetlands Exhibit, and a forest canopy viewing area.
+- Holliday Park Nature Center (Indianapolis): White River Water Table, Music of the Wetlands exhibit and a forest canopy viewing area.
 Free.

 Unique Indoor Fun

-- DIY Jewelry Making at HopeAnchor & Crew (Noblesville)
+- DIY Jewelry Making at HopeAnchor & Crew (Noblesville).

-- SoChatti Kids Chocolate Class (Indianapolis)
+- SoChatti Kids Chocolate Class (Indianapolis).

-- Board and Brush Creative Studio
+- Board and Brush Creative Studio.

-- Ignite Art Studio and Makerspace
+- Ignite Art Studio and Makerspace (Fishers): Free.

 Indoor Pools & Water Parks in Indianapolis

-- Monon Community Center (Carmel): Indoor lap pool, adventure slides, and an activity pool.
-Free for members; $13 kids (3–15), $16 adults (16+) for nonmembers.
+- Monon Community Center (Carmel): Indoor lap pool, adventure slides and an activity pool.
+Free for members; $13 kids 3 to 15, $16 adults 16 and up for nonmembers.

-- Carmel Swim Academy (Carmel): Community-focused facility with open swim and lap swimming daily. $5 children 4–17, free under 3, $10 adults.
+- Carmel Swim Academy (Carmel): Open swim and lap swimming daily. $5 children 4 to 17, free under 3, $10 adults.

-- Splash Island (Plainfield): Indoor pool with slides, geysers, lazy river, basketball, and lap pool. $10 kids 5–17, $8 for 4 and under, $11 adults.
+- Splash Island (Plainfield): Indoor pool with slides, geysers, lazy river, basketball and lap pool. $10 kids 5 to 17, $8 for 4 and under, $11 adults.

-- Zionsville Aquatics Center (Zionsville): Three pools, including lap, instructional, and diving.
-Open seven days a week. $7.50 per swimmer; memberships available
+- Zionsville Aquatics Center (Zionsville): Three pools, including lap, instructional and diving.
+Open seven days a week. $7.50 per swimmer; memberships available.

-- Indy Island Family Aquatic Center (Indianapolis): Renovated leisure pool with zero-depth entry, slides, spray features, and a water playhouse. $5 kids; $6 adults; free under 2
+- Indy Island Family Aquatic Center (Indianapolis): Renovated leisure pool with zero-depth entry, slides, spray features and a water playhouse. $5 kids; $6 adults; free under 2.

 Libraries That Are Great for Indoor Play

-- Hussey-Mayfield Memorial Public Library (Zionsville): Large first-floor kids’ zone with toys, play kitchen, dollhouse, trains, and a separate baby room.
+- Hussey-Mayfield Memorial Public Library (Zionsville): Large first-floor kids’ zone with toys, play kitchen, dollhouse, trains and a separate baby room.

-- Carmel Clay Public Library (Carmel): Colorful play area, giant Lite Brite, pretend house, STEAM lab, and an on-site coffee shop.
+- Carmel Clay Public Library (Carmel): Colorful play area, giant Lite Brite, pretend house, STEAM lab and an on-site coffee shop.

-- Greenwood Public Library (Greenwood): Makerspace, puppet theater, LEGO area, mini town, big tree, and a baby play spot.
+- Greenwood Public Library (Greenwood): Makerspace, puppet theater, LEGO area, mini town, big tree and a baby play spot.

-- Central Library (Downtown Indy): The Learning Curve has tech labs, hands-on activities, a theater, baby zone, and green screen.
+- Central Library (Downtown Indy): The Learning Curve has tech labs, hands-on activities, a theater, baby zone and green screen.

-- Plainfield-Guilford Township Public Library (Plainfield): Toys, trains, play kitchen, big tree centerpiece, crafts, and lots of natural light.
+- Plainfield-Guilford Township Public Library (Plainfield): Toys, trains, play kitchen, big tree centerpiece, crafts and lots of natural light.

-Favorite Playgrounds around Indianapolis
+Favorite Playgrounds Around Indianapolis

 Best All-Around Playgrounds

-- Falls Park Playground (Pendleton): A landscaped destination with a massive treehouse play structure, rolling turf hills, a nature play zone, and access to Fall Creek.
+- Falls Park Playground (Pendleton): A landscaped destination with a massive treehouse play structure, rolling turf hills, a nature play zone and access to Fall Creek.

-- Hummel Park (Plainfield): A 205-acre park with four distinct playground areas, a splash pad, paved trails, and access to White Lick Creek for creek stomping.
+- Hummel Park (Plainfield): A 205-acre park with four distinct playground areas, a splash pad, paved trails and access to White Lick Creek for creek stomping.

 For the Big Kids & Adventurers

-- Finch Creek Park (Noblesville): A parkour style obstacle course suspended above the ground, plus large tube slides.
+- Finch Creek Park (Noblesville): A parkour-style obstacle course suspended above the ground, plus large tube slides.

 - Meadowlark Park (Carmel): Geometric domes and structures designed for parkour fans, with challenges for many ages.